Trading symmetry for Hilbert-space dimension in Bell-inequality violation: The symmetry of party-permutation invariance

 \section{The symmetry of party-permutation invariance}

-In Moroder \textit{et al.}~\cite{Moroder13}, it has been shown that {\em any} PPI quantum correlation can always be realized by a QS involving a PPI state and the same set of local measurements performed by each party.
+In Moroder \textit{et al.}~\cite{Moroder13}, it has been shown that {\em any} PPI quantum correlation, which is sufficient for maximizing the quantum value of a PPI Bell inequality, can always be realized by a QS involving a PPI state and the same set of local measurements performed by each party.
 Consequently, when there is no restriction in HSD, the maximal quantum violation of a PPI Bell inequality is always attainable~\cite{Moroder13} using a PPI QS.
 In this section, we introduce several definitions pertaining to the symmetry of PPI, which is the only symmetry considered in this work.